NetizenAbel/RetroPie-SNACKS/README.md

 # RetroPie-snes-hacks
-Collectino of IPS patches for use with RetroPie-extra-snesh
+Collection of IPS patches for use with RetroPie-extra-snesh